mbalesni/mbalesni.github.io/_pages/about.md

 profile:
   align: right
-  image: prof_pic_cropped.jpeg
+  image: 2024_pic_cropped.jpg
   image_circular: true # crops the image to make it circular
 ---

 <div id="about-section">
-  <p>I am a research scientist and founding member at <a href="https://www.apolloresearch.ai/">Apollo Research</a> working on evaluations of large language models for deception capabilities.
+  <p>I am a Research Scientist and founding member at <a href="https://www.apolloresearch.ai/">Apollo Research</a> working on safety cases and evaluations for frontier AI models.
+My work is focused on threats from capable LLM agents being misaligned and "scheming".
 Previously, I was a <a href="https://www.matsprogram.org/">MATS scholar</a> working with <a href="https://owainevans.github.io/">Owain Evans</a> on evaluating <a href="https://arxiv.org/abs/2309.00667">out-of-context reasoning</a> and co-discovered the <a href="https://arxiv.org/abs/2309.12288">Reversal Curse</a>.</p>

-  <p>Recently, I worked on the GPT-4 <a href="https://arxiv.org/abs/2311.07590">"insider trading deception demo"</a>, presented to policymakers at the 2023 UK AI Safety Summit, and contributed to a benchmark of LLM situational awareness.</p>

   <!-- div with links Email / Google Scholar / GitHub / Facebook / Twitter / CV -->
   <div class="social">